Xilinx/Vitis-AI-Tutorials/Design_Tutorials/01-caffe_cats_vs_dogs/README.md

 ## 8.3  Main  Application

 This is the file that has to be compiled on the ARM CPU.
-It controls the DPU hardware accelerator using the VART APIs. [main.cc](files/deploy/alexnetBNnoLRN/zcu102/code/src/main.cc) computes the top-2 prediction accuracy.
-If you change the way this information is printed in the ``stdout``, you must also change the Python script [check_dpu_runtime_accuracy.py](files/deploy/alexnetBNnoLRN/zcu102/code/src/check_dpu_runtime_accuracy.py) accordingly, because it acts essentially as a text parser of the ``logfile_target_baseline.txt`` captured at run time.
+It controls the DPU hardware accelerator using the VART APIs. [main_int8.cc](files/deploy/alexnetBNnoLRN/zcu102/code/src/main_int8.cc) computes the top-2 prediction accuracy.
+If you change the way this information is printed in the ``stdout``, you must also change the Python script [check_dpu_runtime_accuracy.py](files/deploy/alexnetBNnoLRN/zcu102/code/src/check_dpu_runtime_accuracy.py) accordingly, because it acts essentially as a text parser of the ``logfile_target_baseline_host.txt`` captured at run time.

-## 8.4 Performance of the Quantized Baseline AlexNet on ZCU102
+## 8.4 Performance of the Quantized Baseline AlexNet on target boards

-At the end of this quantization procedure, when the AI Inference DPU runs the ``alexnetBNnoLRN`` on the ZCU102 to make predictions on the 1000 test images, the following performance is reported as illustrated by the following fragments of [logfile_summary_target.txt](files/log/logfile_summary_target.txt):
+At the end of this quantization procedure, when the AI Inference DPU runs the ``alexnetBNnoLRN`` on the ZCU102 to make predictions on the 1000 test images, the following performance is achieved:
+- 149 fps with two threads,
+- 94% top-1 average accuracy,
+whereas on the VCK190 board the performance is:

-- 129 fps with five threads
+- 1475 fps with two threads,

-- 94% top-1 average accuracy
+- 94% top-1 average accuracy.

+Note that the fps are measured with the [get_dpu_fps.cc](files/deploy/alexnetBNnoLRN/zcu102/code/src/get_dpu_fps.cc) utility code (developed for this tutorial).

 # 9 Pruning  AlexNet